flexiWAN uses encrypted IPSec over VxLAN tunnels between sites. The tunnel headers are described in the following figure:

 - IPSec keys are generated by the flexiManage system

 Create a Tunnel¶

 To create a tunnel, select the devices to create connection for and click on the “Create Tunnel” button.
+In this case we are not selecting any Path Labels.
 A full mesh tunnel configuration is created between all selected devices.
 If only two devices are selected, a single tunnel is created between them.
 In the example below, a full mesh is created between all three devices:

 You can vew your tunnels in the Inventory -> Tunnels menu:

-Every created tunnel displays the flexiEdge device and interface the device is connecting, the tunnel connectivity status, round-trip time and loss measured using ICMP between the tunnel endpoints.
+Every created tunnel displays the flexiEdge device and interface the device is connecting, Path Label, the tunnel connectivity status, round-trip time and loss measured using ICMP between the tunnel endpoints.

 The connectivity status, round-trip time and loss displays the status for the existing path selected between the tunnel end-points, even if no direct path is used.

 A graphical representation of the tunnel configuration can also be viewed in the Dashboards -> Network menu:

 Hovering the mouse over a tunnel shows the round-trip time and drop rate for that tunnel.

 To delete a tunnel click on the Delete button in the Inventory -> Tunnels menu